Christopher Guest: 1980s

-1990–present
+Since 1990

 The experience of making This is Spinal Tap directly informed the second phase of his career.
 Starting in 1996, Guest began writing, directing, and acting in his own series of substantially improvised films.
 Many of them are considered definitive examples of what came to be known as "mockumentaries"—not a term Guest appreciates.

 Together, Guest, his frequent writing partner Eugene Levy, and a small band of actors have formed a loose repertory group, which appears in several films.
 These include Catherine O'Hara, Michael McKean, Parker Posey, Bob Balaban, Jane Lynch, John Michael Higgins, Harry Shearer, Jennifer Coolidge, Ed Begley Jr., Jim Piddock and Fred Willard.
 Guest and Levy write backgrounds for each of the characters and notecards for each specific scene, outlining the plot, and then leave it up to the actors to improvise the dialogue, which is supposed to result in a much more natural conversation than scripted dialogue would.
 Typically, everyone who appears in these movies receives the same fee and the same portion of profits.
 Among the films performed in this manner, which have been written and directed by Guest, include Waiting for Guffman (1996), about a community theatre group, Best in Show (2000), about the dog show circuit, A Mighty Wind (2003), about folk singers, For Your Consideration (2006), about the hype surrounding Oscar season, and Mascots (2016), about a sports team mascot competition.

 Guest had a guest voice-over role in the animated comedy series SpongeBob SquarePants as SpongeBob's cousin, Stanley.

 Guest again collaborated with Reiner in A Few Good Men (1992), appearing as Dr. Stone.
 In the 2000s, Guest appeared in the 2005 biographical musical Mrs Henderson Presents and in the 2009 comedy The Invention of Lying.